pingcap/docs/dev/reference/garbage-collection/configuration.md

 > **Note:**
 >
-> Besides the following GC configuration parameters, the `mysql.tidb` system table also contains records that store the status of the storage components in a TiDB cluster, among which GC related ones are included, as listed below:
+> In addition to GC configuration parameters, the `mysql.tidb` system table also contains records that store the status of the storage components in a TiDB cluster, among which GC related ones are included, as listed below:
 >
 > - `tikv_gc_leader_uuid`, `tikv_gc_leader_desc` and `tikv_gc_leader_lease`: Records the information of the GC leader
 > - `tikv_gc_last_run_time`: The duration of the previous GC